 - 2.2.8 It also refers to specific major road and rail investments in the HITRANS region along with the development of Inverness Airport. - 2.2.9 The Climate Change (Scotland) Act 2009 sets world leading emissions reductions targets.
-These include an interim target of a 42% reduction in greenhouse gas (GHG) emissions for 2020, with the ultimate goal of at least an 80% reduction by 2050. - 2.2.10 The Equality and Human Rights Commission for Scotland set out guidance for public authorities in implementing the UK Government Equality Act 2010.
-This requires HITRANS to consider equality of decision-making, policy design and service delivery. - 2.2.11 The Scottish Ferry Services Ferries Plan (2013-2022) included recommendations on: - Where investment should be focussed to make connections better for island and remote rural communities. - Improving reliability and journey times. - Seeking to maximise opportunities for employment, business, leisure and tourism. - Promoting social inclusion. - 2.2.12 It also highlighted the lack of Scotland-wide consistency on the division of responsibilities for the provision of ferry services and their funding. - 2.2.13 The National Walking Strategy has three strategic aims.
-These can be summarised as: - · Create a culture of walking. - Better quality walking environments. - Enable easy, convenient and safe independent mobility for everyone. - 2.2.14 The 2013 Cycling Action Plan for Scotland includes three actions which specifically refer to RTPs as delivery partners: - Develop for each local authority area the strategic approach to supporting functional cycling and active travel more broadly. - Continue to develop and maintain community links. - Develop better integration with public transport through working in partnership.
+These include an interim target of a 42% reduction in greenhouse gas (GHG) emissions for 2020, with the ultimate goal of at least an 80% reduction by 2050. - 2.2.10 The Equality and Human Rights Commission for Scotland set out guidance for public authorities in implementing the UK Government Equality Act 2010.This requires HITRANS to consider equality of decision-making, policy design and service delivery. - 2.2.11 The Scottish Ferry Services Ferries Plan (2013-2022) included recommendations on: - Where investment should be focussed to make connections better for island and remote rural communities. - Improving reliability and journey times. - Seeking to maximise opportunities for employment, business, leisure and tourism. - Promoting social inclusion. - 2.2.12 It also highlighted the lack of Scotland-wide consistency on the division of responsibilities for the provision of ferry services and their funding. - 2.2.13 The National Walking Strategy has three strategic aims.
+These can be summarised as: - Create a culture of walking.

+- Better quality walking environments. - Enable easy, convenient and safe independent mobility for everyone. - 2.2.14 The 2017-2020 Cycling Action Plan for Scotland (CAPS) includes actions which specifically refer to RTPs as delivery partners or are particularly relevant to HITRANS: - Continue to support local authorities and Regional Transport Partnerships in developing local and regional active travel plans/strategies. - Continue to support local authorities in building community links to the highest standard, including re-allocation of road space in favour of cycling and walking through the Community Links PLUS design competition